 What foods should you limit during pregnancy?

 These foods are OK to eat during pregnancy in limited amounts:

 - Fish that have small amounts of mercury.
-Mercury is a metal that’s often found in water.
-Fish get mercury from the water they swim in.
+Mercury is a metal that can harm your baby.
+Fish get mercury from the water they swim in and from eating other fish that have mercury in them.
 By eating fish that contain mercury, you can pass the metal to your baby during pregnancy.
 This can cause brain damage and affect your baby’s hearing and vision.
-During pregnancy, it’s OK to eat fish that doesn’t have a lot of mercury.
-You can eat up to 12 ounces a week of shrimp, salmon, pollock, catfish and canned light tuna.
-It’s also OK to eat 6 ounces a week of albacore (white) tuna.
+During pregnancy, eat 8 to 12 ounces a week of fish that doesn't have a lot of mercury, including shrimp, salmon, pollock, catfish and canned light tuna.
+It’s OK to eat 6 ounces a week of albacore (white) tuna.

 - Food and drinks that have caffeine.
 Limit the caffeine you get each day to 200 milligrams.
 This is about the amount in one 12-ounce cup of coffee.
 Caffeine amounts in coffee depend on the brand you drink and how it's made.
 So check the label on the package, or ask at your coffee shop.
 Instead of drinking regular coffee, try coffee that's decaffeinated (has a smaller amount of caffeine).
 Caffeine is also found in tea, chocolate, soda and some over-the-counter medicine.
 Read labels on food, drinks and medicine to know how much caffeine you're getting.